smart-teddy-project-hhs/SmartTeddy/README.md

 Please read [CONTIBUTING.md](https://github.com/smart-teddy-project-hhs/SmartTeddy/blob/master/CONTRIBUTING.md) in the root of the repository and contribute by adding your own services.

-For additional support ask for 'Developers Manual' of the owners in the chapter Contacts for the additional architectural documentation.
+For additional support, ask for 'Developers Manual' of the owners in the chapter Contacts for the additional architectural documentation.

 ### Code of Conduct